kokarn/superselect/README.md

 Original code written by Chew Choon Keat, http://github.com/choonkeat/yaselect in 2011 under the MIT license

-90% rewritter in 2012 by Jonathan Wilsson for Supernormal and re-released under MIT.
+90% rewritten in 2012 by [jwilsson](Jonathan Wilsson) & Oskar Risberg for Supernormal and re-released under MIT.